materik/cocoapod-locally/README.md

 [![](https://img.shields.io/badge/contact-@thematerik-blue.svg?style=flat-square)](http://twitter.com/thematerik)

-Node package for going through your Xcode project, locating all localized strings and add them to your `Localizable.strings` file.
-Also sorts and groups the strings if they are still used or not.
+Node package for going through your Xcode project, locating all localized strings and add them to your `Localizable.strings` files.
+Also sorts and groups the strings if they are new, in used or unused.

 ## Install